-Entitled ‘Instruments of War’, his proposal reflects a continued interest concerning the role of music in conflict and the place of music in conflict resolution.
+Entitled Instruments of War, his proposal reflected a continued interest concerning the role of music in conflict and the place of music in conflict resolution.

-Dr O’Connell’s 2010 edited collection Music and Conflict (co-edited with Salwa El-Shawan Castelo-Branco) highlights the role of music in both inciting and resolving a spectrum of social and political conflicts in the contemporary world.
+Dr O’Connell’s 2010 edited collection Music and Conflict (co-edited with Salwa El-Shawan Castelo-Branco) highlighted the role of music in both inciting and resolving a spectrum of social and political conflicts in the contemporary world.
 He has also written on the topic for the journal Ethnomusicology.

 This award was consistent with a wider interest within Cardiff University in commemorating the Great War in Wales.
 Although principally intended to publish materials related to music in the Middle East Campaign (1914-1918), Dr O’Connell’s research proposal also established a collaborative link between Cardiff University and the National Museum Wales where music is viewed as an integral part of the WW1 initiative.